 Nederlandse versie

-Do you own a business in the Netherlands, and do you employ staff (including temporary workers, interns, and/or flex workers)?
+Do you own a business in the Netherlands, and do you employ staff (including temporary workers, interns, and flex workers)?
 You must make sure your employees can work safely and healthily.
 You must conduct a Risk Assessment & Evaluation (risico-inventarisatie & evaluatie, RI&E, in Dutch).
 An RI&E describes any risks to the health and safety of your employees.
 The Netherlands Labour Authority (NLA) checks if you have an RI&E.

 What is an RI&E?